joanvallve/yaml-schema-cpp/README.md

 The `_type` can be:
 - Trivial types (`bool`, `char`, `int`, `unsigned int`, `long int`, `long unsigned int`, `float`, `double`, `std::string`).
 - Eigen types (`Eigen::MatrixXd`, `Eigen::VectorXd`, `Eigen::Matrix2d`, `Eigen::Vector2d`, `Eigen::Matrix3d`, `Eigen::Vector3d`, ...)
+- Custom types: The input field can be a custom type defined in the corresponding schema file.
 - "derived": The input field can be a custom type deriving from a specified base class (see `_base`).
-- Custom types (new feature comming soon)

 If the type string ends with `[]`, the input field is specified to be a sequence.